tapiwam/tm-chain/README.md

 # tm-chain
 This is a simple blockchain implementation written in NodeJS.
+This serves only as an introduction with a simple implementation of  a proof of work crytocurrency system.

-###Usage
+### Usage
 - Clone repo
 - Install dependencies using npm
 ```bash